Suspect in Chicago cop killing was found hiding under sink in suburban apartment complex: 'Please don't hurt me'

-More details are emerging after the man accused of shooting and killing Chicago police officer Luis Huesca was found and arrested by police Wednesday in an apartment complex in the Western suburbs.
+New details continue to unfold in the hours after a man suspected of killing Chicago police officer Luis Huesca was captured and arrested by police.

+Xavier Tate Jr. was taken into custody Wednesday evening at a suburban Chicago apartment complex, but much continues to emerge in what exactly happened.

 According to police, Xavier Tate Jr. was taken into custody without incident Wednesday evening at the Ellyn Crossing apartments in suburban Glendale Heights.
 Authorities say the U.S. Marshalls Great Lakes Regional Fugitive Task Force helped capture Tate, who was considered armed and dangerous.